wireviz/WireViz/docs/README.md

 mywire.html       HTML page with wiring diagram and BOM embedded
 ```

-Wildcars in the file path are also supported to process multiple files at once, e.g.:
+Wildcards in the file path are also supported to process multiple files at once, e.g.:
 ```
 $ wireviz ~/path/to/files/*.yml
 ```